inrialearninglab/ai4t/docs/2.5-teachers-usages/apps/all-fiche-utiliser-ia-pedagogie-inclusive.en.md

 description: Using artificial intelligence to enhance accessibility and differentiation in the classroom
 ---

-The content below is drawn from teacher experiences shared on the AI4T forum.
+The content below is drawn from teacher experiences shared on the French MOOC <a href="https://www.fun-mooc.fr/en/cours/intelligence-artificielle-pour-et-par-les-enseignants-ai4t" target=_blank>"Artificial intelligence for and by teachers"</a> – visited on 01/07/2025.

 ## Enhancing Understanding with Easy-to-Read and Understand (FALC)